Operation Badr (1973): Israeli occupation of the Sinai Peninsula

 At the end of the Six-Day War, Israel held the entire Sinai Peninsula, with the exception of Port Fouad.
 Israel's victory in the Six-Day War brought about a sense of security within Israel; the occupied territory added strategic depth to the country's defense.
 Consequently, Israel and Egypt ignored United Nations Security Council Resolution (UNSCR) 242, which called for withdrawal from occupied territories in return for Arab recognition, and negotiations between the countries ceased.
 Israeli Prime Minister Golda Meir aimed to maintain the status quo and believed that her country's military strength would secure peace with Arab nations on their terms.
-Egypt, following the "three nos" policy, refused to recognize Israel or even negotiate with directly, preferring talks via third parties.
+Egypt, following the "three nos" policy, refused to recognize Israel or even negotiate with Israel directly, preferring talks via third parties.

 Soviet aid for Egypt's military

 The 1967 war had severely depleted Egypt's military strength, as most of their air force and a large quantity of equipment was destroyed.
-Soviet assistance helped the Egyptian military to start the rebuilding of their armed forces shortly after the war, and by September 1968 Egyptian ground forces had sufficiently recovered to challenge the Israeli presence east of the Suez canal.
+Soviet assistance helped the Egyptian military to start the rebuilding of their armed forces shortly after the war, and by September 1968, Egyptian ground forces had sufficiently recovered to challenge the Israeli presence east of the Suez canal.
 The War of Attrition began with Egyptian artillery barrages and commando raids into the Sinai, which were countered by deep-striking Israeli airstrikes and heli-borne raids into Egypt.
 Egypt's inability to challenge Israeli air superiority led to the deployment of Soviet-operated air-defense assets to protect parts of Egypt's interior, deterring the Israelis from launching their deep penetration raids and allowing the Egyptians to rebuild their air defenses.
 The defensive upgrades incurred increasing Israeli air losses, leading to an August 1970 ceasefire that lasted until 1973.
 Nasser died in September 1970 and was succeeded by Anwar Sadat.